Missoula, Montana Population 2019

 Missoula is a city located in the state of Montana.
 It is located in Missoula County, where it is the county seat.
 With an estimated population of 72,072, Missoula is the second largest city in the state.

 The first citizens of the United States came to the area during the expedition of Lewis and Clark of the 19th century, where they camped nearby during their westbound trip and their return.
 In 1860, Hell Gate Village was established by Frank Worden and Christopher Higgins.
-It was initially located about five miles west of the current-day downtown area, but the need for a water supply led to relocation just four years later.
+It was originally located about five miles west of the current-day downtown area, but the need for a water supply led to relocation just four years later.

 Missoula has an estimated population of over 72,000 people.
 Spread across over 29 square miles, the city has a population density of 2,300 people per square mile.